-crew-cli is the portable execution engine inside CrewSwarm.
+crew-cli is the portable execution engine inside crewswarm.
 It runs real agentic coding loops: route the task, plan when needed, use tools, write files, run commands, validate the result, and keep going until the work is done.

 The point is not just "another CLI."
 The point is escaping the one-agent, one-vendor bottleneck.
 Bring whatever keys you have, mix in local lanes, and keep building when Claude, OpenAI, Anthropic, or another runtime hits limits.